TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Passthrough/Index.rst

   data is rendered differently in FormEngine at other places if editing a record but still updated and handled by the `DataHandler`.

-Typical usages of type passthrough is a field that only needs data evaluation on the `DataHandler` side, but no rendering definition.
+Typical usages of the field type `passthrough` is a field that only needs data evaluation on the `DataHandler` side, but no rendering definition.
 The `DataHandler` does not evaluate the value in any way by default.

 Since there is no rendering mode for this field type it is specifically fitted for direct API usage with the `DataHandler`.